piteren/pypoks/README.md

 In case of `OSError: [Errno 24] Too many open files` You may need to increase open files limit: `$ ulimit -n 65535`

-### Play with pretrained agents
+### Play with trained agents

-To play a game with pretrained AI players:
+To play a game with trained agents:
 ```
 $ python run/run_human_game.py
 ```